tsgates/arch-wiki-markdown/wiki/Pimp_My_Arch!.md

 > Shell and CLI utils

--   Is your PS1 old and stale?
-New from the makers of Choco-Kraut®, it's PS1++!
+-   Custom your Bash prompt by reading there Color Bash Prompt
--   Make your .bashrc the envy of everyone else!
+-   Adapt your .bashrc to your need Bash configuration
--   Why type so much when you can have aliases?
+-   Learn about Bash so much that you will become a real expert read there Bash Hackers and there Wooledge

 Archers use GUIs?
 -----------------